-Lionel Pandolfo, Director- Lionel is an adjunct professor in climatology in the Department of Geography at the University of the Fraser Valley in Abbotsford.
+Lionel Pandolfo, Treasurer- Lionel is an adjunct professor in climatology in the Department of Geography at the University of the Fraser Valley in Abbotsford.

-Jenn Calado, Director- Jenn is a classroom teacher in the Langley School District.
+Jenn Calado, Secretary- Jenn is a classroom teacher in the Langley School District.

-Jennifer Adhika– Jennifer is the inventory manager at Nats, a large scale native plant nursery in Langley.
+Jennifer Adhika, Director– Jennifer is the inventory manager at Nats, a large scale native plant nursery in Langley.